sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 - Push model: Event/Alarm information to remote syslog hosts and subscribed gNMI clients
 - Pull model: Event/Alarm information from CLI, REST/gNMI interfaces
-- Ability to change severity of events, ability to turn off a particular event
+- Ability to change severity of events, turn off a particular event
+- Ability to acknowledge an alarm

 ## 2.2 Functional Description
 Event Management Framework allows applications to store "state" of the system for user to query through various north bound interfaces.